If you’re on the hunt for a new broadband package take a look at the incentives and freebies on offer right now that can sweeten the deal.

 It’s available on a 12-month contract and comes with speeds of up to 17MB, a truly unlimited usage allowance as well as free weekend calls.

 The package costs £7.50 a month plus £16.40 line rental.

 Virgin Media is offering a free six-month subscription to Netflix when you take out any of its phone, broadband and TV bundles.

 It comes with speeds of up to 50MB, unlimited usage, weekend calls and 67 channels on an 18-month contract.

 The deal is currently on offer for £16 a month plus line rental (£16.99) for 12 months, after this you will have to pay £22 a month plus line rental for the remaining term of the contract.

 Choosing a deal

-There are some decent freebies and incentives around but before you make a decision on which deal is for you.
-And you check out how providers have performed over the last three months using:
+There are some decent freebies and incentives around but before you make a decision on which deal is for you, check out how providers have performed using: